 [25mg tab - mornings] Used to treat high blood pressure.
 It causes the kidneys to get rid of unneeded water and salt from the body into the urine.
 May reduce the level of potassium in your blood.

-[0.1mg tab - bedtime] (Dr. Chin instructed to take 3 pills at bedtime) Treats high blood pressure.
+[0.1mg tab - 3 tabs at bedtime] Treats high blood pressure.
 Also treats attention deficit hyperactivity disorder (ADHD).
 Belongs to a class of drugs called antihypertensives.

 Asprin (Low Dose)